Is the jet count important to the operation of the hot tub?

 How easy is it to service all areas of the spa?

-Premium H2O spas are manufactured with the motors and electronics housed in a specially designed enclosure which is located inside the front of the spa.
+H2O spas are manufactured with the motors and electronics located inside the front of the spa.
 This makes it very easy to access all of the equipment during regular maintenance.
 Some spas have motors housed on more than one side of the spa which makes it very difficult to position the spa against a wall or in a deck.
 Never purchase blindly, always insist on seeing the area where the equipment is housed it will tell you a lot about the quality of construction.
 Because we manufacture all H2O spas with a dedicated structural frame, we are able to assemble our product in a modular style.
 This means that if there any maintenance issues or need for repair, the hot tub is completely accessible from all sides.
-Simply remove the side panels, all of which are conveniently fixed with capped screws.

 Does the plumbing vibrate?

 It is widely quoted that only full urethane foam insulation can restrict the movement of the plumbing lines in traditional spas therefore preventing any vibration in the plumbing.
 A H2O spa is not your traditional spa.
-The development of highly efficient XP3 pumps and balanced water delivery systems have eliminated plumbing vibration and movement.
-As an additional measure, in a H2O spa, the weight of water within the plumbing lines is supported by strong 2 lb density urethane foam reinforcement.
+The development of highly efficient and balanced water delivery systems have eliminated plumbing vibration and movement.
+As an additional measure, in a H2O spa, the weight of water within the plumbing lines is supported by custom supports built into the fiberglass shell.

 Are all Hot Tub Warranties the same?